-Many recruiters are having to recruit and hire for hard-to-fill and volume positions, and fill them fast.
+Many recruiters are having to recruit and hire for hard-to-fill and volume positions and fill them fast.
 According to Hueman Recruitment Manager John Morrison, "A lot more candidates are beginning to job search as COVID-19 protocols decrease, and with the introduction of the vaccine, more people are starting to feel comfortable to go back to work.”
-However, the labor force is seeing an all time low.
+However, the labor force is seeing an all-time low participation rate.
 This is due to a multitude of reasons, some feel that they are more financially stable on unemployment, others are still concerned about being exposed to COVID-19, some still need help with at-home care, and others are looking for employers who will offer higher wages.

 The Role of Social Media in Job Applications/Promotion

 Despite being around for years, social media is only now starting to play a larger role in recruitment.
 Another significant shift that came from the COVID-19 pandemic is the role of social media in job applications and promotions.
 As Sarah Cantwell shares, "Social media was a tool we did not previously leverage the way we do now, and I think it will remain a constant.
 This generation is dependent on marketing and social media channels.
 Therefore, they will remain a key player in recruitment strategies and in promoting a company's EVP."

 With an estimated 81 percent of Americans existing almost entirely online and 90% of job seekers looking for jobs on their mobile devices, sharing your organization’s job openings, company information, and benefits details on social media platforms guarantees that a broad audience will see it.
 Job openings can be shared, companies can be followed, and applications can be easily accessed, all from the ease of a Facebook or LinkedIn page.